jt-lanl/cov-voc/README.md

 For most of these routines, the input is an aligned amino-acid sequence file (usually, but not necessarily, in fasta format) whose first sequence is taken as the *reference* sequence, typically `NC_045512_spike_surface_glycoprotein` which is the ancestral Wuhan strain.

-CAVEAT: Virtually all of the analysis in this software neglects insertions.
-Only the sites at which the reference strain has an amino acid are considered.

-UN-CAVEAT: This generation of this software *does* handle insertions.

 # MAIN ANALYSIS PROGRAMS